adamjmurray/chorus.js/etc/tutorials/03-rhythm.md

 #### Option 2: Windows Quick Start - Built-in Drums

 TODO: Use channel 10 of GS synth?
+Doesn't work!
+Rewrite this section

 #### Option 3: Drums in a DAW or Standalone App